What is a Fraud Examiner, Investigator or Analyst?

 The states with the most job growth for Fraud Examiner, Investigator or Analyst are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Fraud Examiner, Investigator or Analyst Salary
+What is the Average Salary of a Fraud Examiner, Investigator or Analyst

-Fraud Examiners, Investigators and Analysts make between $38,030 and $123,360 a year.
+The typical yearly salary for Fraud Examiners, Investigators and Analysts is somewhere between $38,030 and $123,360.

 Fraud Examiners, Investigators and Analysts who work in District of Columbia, Virginia, or Illinois, make the highest salaries.